-There are several modes of SP, including signposting, direct referrals, the link worker model and the holistic model.3 The Social Prescribing Network defines the link worker SP model as “enabling healthcare professionals to refer patients to a link worker, to co-design a non-clinical social prescription”.4 NHS England defines SP as “a way for local agencies to refer people to a link worker.
+There are several modes of SP, including signposting, direct referrals, the link worker model and the holistic model.3 The Social Prescribing Network defines the link worker SP model as “enabling health-care professionals to refer patients to a link worker, to co-design a non-clinical social prescription”.4 NHS England (NHSE) defines SP as “a way for local agencies to refer people to a link worker.
 Link workers give people time, focusing on ‘what matters to me’ and taking a holistic approach to people’s health and wellbeing.
 They connect people to community groups and statutory services for practical and emotional support”.
-Link workers can support existing community groups, collaborate with local partners and support people to start new groups.5 Social Prescribing falls under the umbrella of NHS Universal Personalised Care and the NHS Long Term Plan expects that by 2023/24 nearly one million people in England will be referred to social prescribing schemes.
+Link workers can support existing community groups, collaborate with local partners and support people to start new groups.5 Social Prescribing falls under the umbrella of NHS Universal Personalised Care and the NHS Long Term Plan outlines proposals for a major expansion in the numbers of people referred to SP schemes.
 To support this, the 2019 GP contract made provisions for all Primary Care Networks (PCNs in England to employ one social prescribing link worker from an allocated budget of £891 million.
-This is a substantial investment in social prescribing6
+This is a substantial investment in SP.6

 Description of the service under assessment